cududa/cudu/docs/positions.md

 # Notes on positions

-Like all entity data, the position of an entity in `noa` lives in a component state object - specifically, the state of the [position](../src/components/position.js) component.
+Like all entity data, the position of an entity in Cudu lives in a component state object - specifically, the state of the [position](../src/components/position.js) component.
 There are several accessors on `noa.entities` for working with positions: